 For information about grants for Business please visit our Business and Economic Development grants pages.

 These grants fund signature events and festive season events for three consecutive years.
 To be eligible to apply, a not-for-profit incorporated community organisation must have an established track record of hosting a signature or festive season event that provides significant benefit to the Noosa community, can demonstrate value for money, and the event must closely align with relevant Council strategic goals and identified key initiatives.

 Furthermore applicants need to demonstrate their need for funding, provide an achievable project plan and a detailed budget.
 Eligible expenses include hire of equipment, temporary structures, professional services and promotion and advertising of the event and traffic management plans including traffic control services.

 The renewal of these agreements will be negotiated three months prior to their expiry, following an invitation to continue from Council.
 As part of its annual budget process Council will consider whether or not to invite additional events to be considered for funding under this program.
 Recipients of this grant are ineligible for Three-Year Community Alliance Agreements and Three Year Maintenance Agreements.

-Access to this grant program is by invitation from Council to eligible not for profit community organisations whose services provide significant benefit to the Noosa community (beyond their membership); demonstrate value for money; and closely align with Council’s strategic goals and identified key initiatives.
+Expressions of Interest are invited from eligible not for profit community organisations whose services provide significant benefit to the Noosa community (beyond their membership); demonstrate value for money; and closely align with Council’s strategic goals and identified key initiatives.

-- Sample Community and Environment Alliance Agreement Expression of Interest Form [88KB]
+- SAMPLE Environment - Alliance Agreement Expression of Interest Form

-- List of recipients for the Alliance Agreement recipients [46KB]
+- List of Three Year 2019-2022 Community Alliance Agreement recipients

 Council will establish funding amounts for the individual Three-Year Community Alliance Agreements as part of its annual budget process.
 Recipients will be required to provide an annual acquittal (including audited financial statements) and a progress report demonstrating delivery of agreed outcomes.